 Can I install programs of my own on the workstations?

-No. No software may be copied to or from any PC without special permission from the Lab Director or Department Chairperson.
+No. No software may be copied to or from any PC without special permission from the Lab Manger or Department Chairperson.

 Can I copy programs on the workstations and take them home to use on my own computer?

 No. Under no circumstances will software piracy be condoned.
 However, the Computer Science Department has a license with Microsoft that may permit you to install certain software on your home computer.
 Contact the Lab Manager for more information.

 What kind of media does each machine use?

 Machines will accept USB flash drives.
 We no longer support floppy disks.

 Can I listen to music in the lab?